kumpelblase2/proxer-local-status/README.md

 proxer-local-status
 ===================

-A chrome extension for proxer.me to display whether or not you have an anime locally (hard drive / cd / dvd).
+A chrome extension for proxer.me to display whether or not you have an anime/manga locally (hard drive / cd / dvd).

 Features
 ========